erichlof/Joy-of-Ray-Tracing/README.md

-# The Joy of Ray Tracing
+# The <em> Joy </em> of Ray Tracing

 A video series in which we make several types of Ray Tracers, <strong> from scratch! </strong>
 <br>

 My YouTube Channel intro: https://www.youtube.com/watch?v=bI9MzhqBcH4

-The Joy of Ray Tracing series: https://www.youtube.com/playlist?list=PL3NuKUKozjGTJRKB4duG2dxpyUu_Pj7jV
+<strong>The <em>Joy</em> of Ray Tracing</strong> series: https://www.youtube.com/playlist?list=PL3NuKUKozjGTJRKB4duG2dxpyUu_Pj7jV

 <br>

-This GitHub repository contains the complete source code and examples for everything we do in each video episode. <em> The Joy Of Ray Tracing </em> YouTube video series and this matching GitHub repo are organized in a 'book'-type fashion, with major Chapters (numbered from 0 to ..?) and several Episodes/Sections (similarly numbered from 0 to ..?), inside each Chapter.
+This GitHub repository contains the complete source code and examples for everything we do in each video episode. <strong>The <em>Joy</em> Of Ray Tracing </strong> YouTube video series and this matching GitHub repo are organized in a 'book'-type fashion, with major Chapters (numbered from 0 to ..?) and several Episodes/Sections (similarly numbered from 0 to ..?), inside each Chapter.
 For example, the very first video in the very first chapter would be titled 'Chapter 0 Episode 0' on YouTube, and the corresponding folder path here on GitHub would be '/Chapter_0/Episode_0/' .
 The next video in the series would be 'Chapter 0 Episode 1' on YouTube, and so forth.

 <h3> Feel free to skip over Chapter 0 if you are fairly experienced with web development and have a coding environment already set up (like VS Code)
 </h3>